Greg-T8/PracticalAutomation/ch8-azure-automation/_index.md

 # Chapter 8: Cloud-Based Automation
 This chapter covers Azure Automation.
-Here's a quick synopsis on the scripts in this chapter:

 The author presents several chunks of code that facilitate the setup of components used by Azure Automation.
 I combined all chunks into a single script [AzureAutomationSetup.ps1](AzureAutomationSetup.ps1).